maren-ha/LatentDynamics.jl/README.md

 ## Demo example

 The following illustrates a simple example of how to use the package using simulated data.
-For more details, see the documentation of the individual functions accessible by typing `?` followed by the function name in the Julia REPL, and in the documentation page.
+For more details, see the documentation of the individual functions accessible by typing `?` followed by the function name in the Julia REPL, and in the [documentation pages](https://maren-ha.github.io/LatentDynamics.jl/dev/).

 First, we install and load the necessary packages: